realag/openweathermap-plugin/README.md

 PHP Functions:

-function OWMsetCity($searchterm) //set the city
+OWMsetCity($searchterm) //set the city

-function OWMshowSearch() //show the search box and buttons from http://solsticeweather.com

-function OWMshowFiveDayForecast() //show the 5-day forecast

-function OWMshowFourteenDayForecast() //show the 14-day forecast

-function OWMshowBasicMap() //show the current map

-function OWMshowCurrentConditions() //show the current conditions
+OWMshowSearch() //show the search box and buttons from http://solsticeweather.com OWMshowFiveDayForecast() //show the 5-day forecast OWMshowFourteenDayForecast() //show the 14-day forecast OWMshowBasicMap() //show the current map OWMshowCurrentConditions() //show the current conditions

 One HTML element needs to have onload="OWMinit()" or the script will never run.
 The function can be called with parameters or with out.